-Prerequisite: A minimum grade of C in FIRE 050, FIRE 101, EMT 128 and a passing grade on the CPAT or PACK test as evidenced by a certificate of completion.
+Prerequisite: FIRE 050, FIRE 101, EMT 128 and a passing grade on the CPAT or PACK test as evidenced by a certificate of completion Hours: 224-252 lecture, 480-540 lab

-Containing the contents of FIRE 115, 123, 124, 125, 126, 127, 129, 130, 131, and 83 and Certification of State Fire Marshal courses of I-200, Fire Control I, Fire Control 3B, Water/Swiftwater Rescue Awareness, Confined Space Awareness, Rescue Systems I, Trench Rescue, Low Angle Rescue, American Red Cross EMS First Responder for the Professional, and State Fire Marshal Certified wildland courses of S-190, S-130, S-131, S-134, L-180 and CALFIRE 67 Hour Basic Course.
-Successful students who maintain at least an 80% score on each unit and subject covered in this course may become eligible for certification by the State Fire Marshal as a Firefighter I pending a required internship with a recognized fire entity.
-NOTE: Additional fees are associated with this course.
+A course containing the contents of State Fire Marshal FF1 (2019) curriculum, I-200, IS-700, IS-800, Fire Control I, Fire Control 3A or 3B, Confined Space Awareness, Low Angle Rope Rescue Operational, Hazardous Materials for the First Responder, Auto Extrication, FF1 certification psychomotor and cognitive testing, State Fire Marshal Certified Wildland courses of S-190, S-130, and CALFIRE 56 Hour Basic Course.
+Successful students who maintained at least an 80% score on each unit and subject covered in this course may become eligible for certification by the State Fire Marshal as a Firefighter I. Additional fees are associated with this course.
 Fees may include and are not limited to purchase of uniforms, physical fitness attire, State Fire Marshal certificates, and other related costs.
-The Solano College Fire Technology Program and its appurtenant Firefighter I Academy is a California State Fire Marshal Accredited Regional Training Program.
-Field trips may be required.
-Students will be required to rent, at their cost, all or portions of personal protective equipment (PPE) needed for academy events.
-If a student is sponsored by a fire department and said department provides the student with necessary PPE, he/she will not be required to rent PPE.